dalong0514/readnotes/20200106计算原文/2020082PHP-Objects-Patterns-and-Practice/2020082PHP-Objects-Patterns-0205.md

 In this chapter, we get active.
 I look at patterns that help you to get things done, whether interpreting a mini-language or encapsulating an algorithm.

-This chapter will walk you through several patterns:

-The Interpreter pattern: Building a mini-language interpreter that can be used to create scriptable applications

-The Strategy pattern: Identifying algorithms in a system and encapsulating them into their own types

-The Observer pattern: Creating hooks for alerting disparate objects about system events

-The Visitor pattern: Applying an operation to all the nodes in a tree of objects

-The Command pattern: Creating command objects that can be saved and passed around

-The Null Object pattern: Using non-operational objects in place of null values.
+This chapter will walk you through several patterns: 1) The Interpreter pattern: Building a mini-language interpreter that can be used to create scriptable applications.
+2) The Strategy pattern: Identifying algorithms in a system and encapsulating them into their own types.
+3) The Observer pattern: Creating hooks for alerting disparate objects about system events.
+4) The Visitor pattern: Applying an operation to all the nodes in a tree of objects.
+5) The Command pattern: Creating command objects that can be saved and passed around.
+6) The Null Object pattern: Using non-operational objects in place of null values.

-The Interpreter Pattern
+## 5.1 The Interpreter Pattern

 Languages are written in other languages (at least at first).
 PHP itself, for example, is written in C.  By the same token, odd as it may sound, you can define and run your own languages using PHP.
 Of course, any language you might create will be slow and somewhat limited.
 Nonetheless, mini-languages can be  very useful, as you will see in this chapter.

+### 5.1.1 The Problem

-The ProblemWhen you create web (or command-line) interfaces in PHP, you give the user access to functionality.
+When you create web (or command-line) interfaces in PHP, you give the user access to functionality.
 The trade-off in interface design is between power and ease-of-use.
 As a rule, the more power you give your user, the more cluttered and confusing your interface becomes.
 Good interface design can help a lot here, of course.
 But if 90 percent of users are using the same 30 percent of your features, the costs of piling on the functionality may outweigh the benefits.
 You may wish to consider simplifying your system for most users.
 But what of the power users, that ten percent who use your system’s advanced features?
 Perhaps you can accommodate them in a different way.
 By offering such users a domain language (often called a  DSL—Domain Specific Language), you might actually extend the power of your application.

 Of course, you have a programming language at hand right away.
 It’s called PHP.
 Here’s how you could